reflectoring/reflectoring.github.io/_posts/2020-07-22-spring-boot-kafka.md

 ### Using Spring Boot Auto Configuration

-Spring Boot does most of the configuration automatically, so we can focus on building the listeners and producing the messages.
+**Spring Boot does most of the configuration automatically**, so we can focus on building the listeners and producing the messages.
 It also provides the option to override the default configuration through `application.properties`.
 The Kafka configuration is controlled by the configuration properties with the prefix `spring.kafka.*`:

 ```
 spring.kafka.bootstrap-servers=localhost:9092